kareddy-dev/explore/tools/claude-code/gen/hooks.md

 Runs when a Claude Code subagent (Task tool call) has finished responding.

-### SessionEnd

-Runs when a Claude Code session ends.
-Useful for cleanup tasks, logging session statistics, or saving session state.

-The `reason` field in the hook input will be one of:

-* `clear` - Session cleared with /clear command
-* `logout` - User logged out
-* `prompt_input_exit` - User exited while prompt input was visible
-* `other` - Other exit reasons

 ### PreCompact

 Runs before Claude Code is about to run a compact operation.